ehovers10/dci/_chapters/discourse-as-collaborative-inquiry.md

 level: 1
 biblio: true
 references: ""
+count:
+  ex: 0
 ---

 # From cooperation to collaboration via conjecture

 {% gloss Discourse %} can take a wide variety of forms, but academic study has been primarily concerned with the subclass of discourses that fall under the heading of *cooperative exchanges of information*.
 These discourses involve two or more individuals engaged in a project of achieving the goal of increasing their mutual knowledge, using each other's stock of information to augment their own.
 In this form, discourse implements a jointly undertaken {% gloss inquiry %}.
-An inquiry is, in the words of Robert Stalnaker, "the enterprise of forming, testing, and revising beliefs" {% cite stalnaker1987 | pages: ix | noname %}.
+An inquiry is, in the words of Robert Stalnaker, "the enterprise of forming, testing, and revising beliefs" {% cite stalnaker1987 | pages: p. ix | noname %}.

 Discourse that implements a joint inquiry is {% gloss cooperative %}: A speaker presents some content in a way that makes room for responses that she anticipates her {% gloss interloctors %} are able to provide.
 A hearer considers the contribution, adds it to her personal model of the conversation, and adjusts her response to accord with the expanded model.
 And the process iterates with the discourse participants alternating roles, always trying to make their contribution fit with what has predeeded it.
 Paul Grice took his *cooperative principle*, "make your conversational contribution such as is required, at the stage at which it occurs, by the accepted purpose or direction of the talk exchange in which you are engaged," to be the one general principle by which participants in conversations derive the import of their {% gloss interlocutors %} utterances {% cite grice1989 %}.
 But discourse isn't just cooperative in this sense -- it is {% gloss collaborative %}.